tuomasj/tuomasj.github.com/_posts/2011-09-12-introducing-gridlover.markdown

 layout: post
 title: Introducing Gridlover
 ---
 Web is 85% typography.
-Thats why we built [Gridlover](http://www.gridlover.net).
+That's why we built [Gridlover](http://www.gridlover.net).
 It is a web app to building a vertical rhythm for your web typography.
 It has interactive sliders and will spit ready-made CSS for you.
 Go try it out!

 ### Screenshot of Gridlover ###